Social Justice

 George Floyd, 46, died in police custody after police arrested him for suspicion of “forgery”.

-According to various reports, Floyd was transferred to a local hospital where he later died.
+Various reports state that authorities transferred Floyd to a local hospital, where he later died.

 Following Floyd’s death, Derek Chauvin and three other Minneapolis police officers have been fired.